JiahaoLii/.github.io/_pages/about.md

 I am an undergraduate student in Electronic Information Engineering at Sichuan University.
 My research interests lie at the intersection of photonics and artificial intelligence.

-My current research focuses on Programmable photonic devices, opto-logic devices, and AI-assisted electromagnetic field modeling.
-I am also interested in silicon photonics, optical neural networks, and AI-assisted inverse design.
+My current research focuses on Programmable photonic devices, opto-logic devices, and AI for science.
+I am planning to focus on silicon photonics and optical computing in the future.
 You can [click here to download my CV](/files/CV_JiahaoLi.pdf).